 Edenred has been rated BBB+/A-2; Outlook stable, i.e. “Strong Investment Grade” by Standard & Poor’s on June 9, 2010.
 The rating has been confirmed by Standard & Poor’s in a press release dated April 27, 2017.

 This rating is based on a multi-criteria analysis, appraising:

-- the business profile of the Group, rated “Strong”, reflecting the Edenred’s worldwide leadership position and its growth prospects on the prepaid corporate services market;
+- the business profile of the Group, rated “Strong”, reflecting the Edenred’s worldwide leadership position and its growth prospects.

 - its financial position, rated “Intermediate”, in respect of Edenred’s sustainable financial position and its cash-flows generating business model.

 Debt structure at end December 2017 Debt structure at end December 2017

 Breakdown by type of debt

 Amount (in €million)"> Focus on bonds issues Issue date Currency Amount (in million) Annual coupon Maturity 3/30/2017 EUR 500 1.875%

 Breakdown by due date

 |After hedging||1.78 %|